top of page

 2. Why You Can’t Rely on a Domain Alone

-Owning a domain doesn’t grant legal rights to a brand name.A competitor with a registered trademark could challenge or even take ownership of your domain if it infringes on their rights.
+Owning a domain does not confer legal rights to a brand name.
+A competitor with a registered trademark could challenge or even take ownership of your domain if it infringes on their rights.
+Conversely, possessing a trademark does not guarantee that you will secure the corresponding domain; someone may have registered it first.

-Smart move: secure your domain and file your trademark before announcing your brand publicly.
+Smart move: Secure your domain and file your trademark before announcing your brand publicly.

 3. How to Protect Your Brand Online and Legally